verrazzano/docs/content/en/docs/security/appsec/appsec.md

 ## Pod security

-By default all containers within a pod run as root within the container.
-This could potentially allow a malicious actor to gain privileged access to hosts within a cluster.
+By default all containers within a pod run as root (UID 0) within the container.
+Most applications do not require this level of access, and doing so is considered a security risk.

 It is recommended that applications attempt to meet the requirements of the Kubernetes `restricted`  [Pod Security Standard](https://kubernetes.io/docs/concepts/security/pod-security-standards/).
 This essentially means running the container within a pod as a non-root user with minimal capabilities, and without the ability to